timebertt/kubernetes-controller-sharding/docs/monitoring.md

 #### `controller_sharding_ring_calculations_total`

 Type: counter
-Description: Total number of shard ring calculations per `ControllerRing`.
+Description: Total number of hash ring calculations per `ControllerRing`.
 This counter is incremented every time the sharder calculates a new consistent hash ring based on the shard leases.

 ## sharding-exporter